Marvell456/Face-Recognition-Ultra/README.md

 # Face Recognition Ultra
-A Python program that recognizes known faces in the faces folder, emotion, gender and age as well as distance.
+A Python program that recognizes known faces in the faces folder, emotion, gender, age, as well as distance.

 # Feature:
 - Recognizes known faces in the faces folder within the directory